-Garcia smiles, opens his arms at his sides.
+Garcia smiles, opens his arms wide.
 "Sofia, Sydney, and Savanah, now we're friends!
-If you come to the bars, I'll help you get out then I'll carry you to your Mom and Dad ― they're waiting for you."
+If you come to the bars, I'll help you get out and carry you to your Mom and Dad ― they're waiting for you."

 "Yes!" they loudly declare.

 Garcia gambles that the farmer’s flood light will guide him.
 He glances down at his ― to leave it.
 "We are outta here baby girls!"

 The farmer’s unwavering determination continues ahead.
 He shines his flood light with one arm and braces a child on the other while Garcia hastens in the background on a rock-embedded incline ― he estimates only a mile to go.
 However, in the concluding minutes of this final liberation, the farmer gains ground while Garcia drops back.

 Meanwhile, no one knows that fiends can approach from behind: like bats out of hell, a horde trample one another at a narrow curve just before reaching their children's food, in cells.
 They lurch into the triples' cell where their insect heads tilt back and detect repugnant man who trespassed in prized chambers.
 All their children's food, human children, have been stolen which ratchets up the livid factor!

 The relentless killers that drop to all fours are hot on the rescuers' trail, the only trail with nowhere to veer, nowhere to hide.
 Garcia, the last rescuer, now runs in the dark.
 Besides his own steps, he hears theirs, first pattering then thumping which grows louder behind him.
 Garcia picks up the pace.
 The girls' bouncing heads tire and naturally draw closer in to his for support.
 All he can think of is "show me that beautiful gate!"